AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 This feature helps you define custom roles and assign specific responsibilities to  set  of users.
-This feature enables you to assign responsibilities outside the purview of the individual’s existing role.
+This feature enables you to assign responsibilities outside the purview of the individual's existing role.

 You can create a custom role to provide authoring capabilities limited to a particular catalog.
 You can also create a role dedicated to   manage    reporting .
 Such roles can then be assigned to individuals who are supposed to take up these specific responsibilities.

-# Create a custom role {#create-role}
+## Create a custom role {#create-role}

 1. Log in as an Administrator.
 Open **Users > Custom Role**.
 1. Select  Create  Role.
 The Create New Role tab opens.